Chicken You Can Eat Whole, Bones and All!

 Taste wise, it was good overall!
 In general, I find it hard for one to go wrong with salted egg sauce in terms of taste.

 BUT, in this case, the one thing that I didn't like was that it was too oily.
-If you look carefully at the pictures, you can see that the chicken is kinda swimming in the oil of the salted egg sauce.
+If you look carefully at the pictures, you can see that the chicken is somewhat swimming in the oil of the salted egg sauce.

 Value-wise, I felt it was *just* bordering expensive.
 I paid about $11 for a plate of rice, this chicken, some deep fried Malay/Indonesian crackers (keropok) and a relatively plain soup.
 So most of the value went into the piece of chicken, which was only of average size, and there was only enough sauce for the chicken.
 I would have preferred more sauce and perhaps some veggies... not too much to ask I think.
 Furthermore, I ordered it in a food court setting, so it wasn't like I received any restaurant service.
 Finally, they stated the price as $9.50 but added on GST to it because they were acting like a restaurant.